scole02/Guide2Gazebo/doc/Guide2Gazebo.md

 ---
 <br/>

-## 6. SDF and Plugins
+## 5. SDF and Plugins

-For any complex logic or data processing not handled by the default configuration, a [Gazebo plugin](https://gazebosim.org/api/gazebo/2.10/createsystemplugins.html) will have to be used.
+For any complex logic or data processing beyond the default, a [Gazebo plugin](https://gazebosim.org/api/gazebo/2.10/createsystemplugins.html) will have to be used.
 These are very powerful components and can have access to the entirety of a world's parameters as well as any entities (models) that exist within it.

 Plugins can be used to:
 * Apply special physics to a world globally
 * Apply special physics to a model
 * Add Sensors to a model
-* Add Actuators (thruster, control surfaces) to a model
+* Add Actuators to a model
 * Rendering custom graphics
 * Control the camera
 * Change the UI